Nuohan-li/Nuohan-li.github.io/assets/cv.md

                     <br>Nokia Corporation</p>
                     <ul>
                         <li>
-                            Developed new automated test scripts and caught many new bugs/issues right before release
+                            Developed new automated test scripts and identified numerous bugs/issues before release
                         </li>
                         <li>
-                            Developed new tools/functions in existing frameworks that made developing new tests easier
+                            Created new tools/functions in existing frameworks to simplify test development
                         </li>
                         <li>
-                            Fixed bugs in existing tests and improved their coverage while reducing overall time consumption by at least 10%
+                            Fixed bugs in existing tests, improved coverage, and reduced overall time consumption by at least 10%
                         </li>
                         <li>
-                            Worked on interoperability issues between Cisco and Nokia routers, and fixed test scenarios that haven't been working for six months
+                            Worked on interoperability issues between Cisco and Nokia routers, resolving test scenarios that had been problematic for six months
                         </li>
                         <li>
-                            Maintained our team's internal webpage and documented Cisco/Nokia interop issues with possible solutions and other important procedures.
+                           Maintained the team's internal webpage and documented Cisco/Nokia interop issues with potential solutions and important procedures
                         </li>
                         <li>
-                            Ran regression tests to ensure new code does not break existing features
+                            Ran and monitored regression tests to ensure new code did not break existing features
                         </li>
                         <li>
-                            Reinforced fundamental knowledge about networking, protocols, and gained knowledge about encryption at layer 2 (MACsec).
-Also gained experience working with Cisco IOS devices
+                            Strengthened networking knowledge, protocols, and gained experience with encryption at layer 2 (MACsec).
+Also worked with Cisco IOS devices.
                         </li>

                         <br>